CC3002-Metodologias/final-reality-yuval-linker/README.md

 `EnemyDeadHandler` and `PlayerCharacterDeadHandler` are observer for the event of a character dying.
 Since there are two different Array Lists (one for enemies and other one for the player characters) two different handlers are needed to call two different methods: `onCharacterDeath` or `onEnemyDeath`.
+On every character death the win or lose conditions (as appropriate) are tested.

 The same happens with the turns handlers.
 This is because the computer's turn is different to the player's turn.